Blumenthal Falls - Oswald West State Park, Oregon

 Hiking OregonPhotographingTidepool ExploringPicnicking

-Blumenthal Falls is a small but striking waterfall that flows onto the beach at low tide and directly into the Pacific Ocean at high tide.
-It’s one of the few waterfalls in the Pacific Northwest that you can view dropping straight into the ocean — no boat required.
+Blumenthal Falls is a small but striking waterfall that cascades onto the beach at low tide and directly into the Pacific Ocean at high tide.
+It’s one of the few waterfalls in the Pacific Northwest that can be viewed plunging straight into the ocean - no boat required.

-The best time to see Blumenthal Falls is during winter low tides, when the water flow is strong and the full waterfall is visible.
-At high tide, the base of the falls is submerged, and you will only glimpse the upper portion from the rocks — a route that is unsafe and not advised.
-During the dry summer months, the water flow diminishes significantly, and you cannot see the full power of the falls.
+The best time to see Blumenthal Falls is during low tides in winter or spring, when the water flow is strong and the full waterfall is visible.
+At high tide, the base of the falls becomes submerged, and only the upper portion can be seen from nearby rocks.

-Short Sand Beach - Oswald West State Park
+Short Sand Beach - Oswald West State Park, Oregon Coast

 Short Sand Beach